MPJ-Imaging/battery_xct_workflows/paper/paper.md

 This submission provides a set of open Jupyter notebooks that demonstrate practical analysis workflows for battery XCT data.
 The notebooks focus on three tasks: (1) quantifying electrode overhang in cylindrical cells to assess manufacturing quality through multiple geometric measurements, (2) unrolling 2D slices of cylindrical cell “jelly rolls” into polar coordinates (radial distance, angle), including fitting of an ideal spiral to quantify deviations from the expected geometry [@kok2019virtual], and (3) analyzing gray-level variations in radial layers of cracked nickel–manganese–cobalt (NMC) particles, with the ability to process and compare a large number of particles to reveal population-level trends [@jones2024multilabel;@wade2022great].
 Each notebook is accompanied by example data, including images and, where relevant, segmentation masks, so that the workflows can be executed without specialized preprocessing.

 The notebooks are implemented in Python and make use of widely adopted scientific libraries, including NumPy [@harris2020numpy], SciPy [@virtanen2020scipy], scikit-image [@van2014scikit], Matplotlib [@hunter2007matplotlib], and scikit-learn [@pedregosa2011scikit].
-By focusing on clarity and reproducibility, they are intended both as ready-to-use analysis examples for battery researchers and as adaptable templates for the wider imaging science community.
+By focusing on clarity and reproducibility, they are intended both as ready-to-use analysis examples for battery researchers and as adaptable templates for the wider tomography and x-ray imaging communities.
 All notebooks and supporting data are archived with a Zenodo DOI to ensure long-term accessibility.

 By lowering the barrier to quantitative XCT analysis, these example workflows promote transparent and reproducible research in battery science, and they may also serve as a starting point for similar analyses in other domains of materials tomography.